jkobject/jkobject.github.io/_ideas/the-new-way-well-do-science.md

 ![AI extracts structure; communities review it](/assets/images/science-ai-formalization.svg)

 AI changes the economics of scientific prose.
 It does not automatically improve scientific trust.
 If the literature becomes easier to generate than to audit, the unit of trust has to move below the paragraph.

+It also raises a more uncomfortable question: do we actually need every scientist to write a full research paper by hand?
+If the underlying graph contains the citation structure, the dataset lineage, the tools developed, the models used, the certificates attached, the conditions of validity, and a short explanation from the researchers about what they believe matters, then an AI system could often write a better paper-shaped explanation than the authors themselves.
+Or not just one explanation: a rigorous paper for a reviewer, a short blog post for a neighboring field, a podcast script for a broader audience, a methods-first view for an engineer, or a personalized narrative for a reader who already knows half the background.

+In that world, the author's job shifts.
+The scarce human contribution is not producing generic scientific prose.
+It is saying what was actually done, what is new, what should be trusted, what remains uncertain, and how the objects connect.
+The prose becomes a rendering layer over a more precise scientific substrate.

 ## Damage control